JeroenOlieslagers/julia-workshop/README.md

 If you are using Jupyter Notebook, open the files in the Jupyter Notebook folder.

-If you are using Google Colab, use the following links:
+If you are using Google Colab, use the following links (you will have to copy the file to your own Google Drive, and run in Google Colab):

 - Basics: https://shorturl.at/zulnt